 Christmas is part of my story; so is Ireland.
 In Ireland and in those often far flung places where Ireland’s sons and daughters have settled. there’s a tradition of leaving a candle in the window at Christmas.
 As a child I was told this was meant to show Mary and Joseph, weary travelers seeking rest, that they would find welcome in the homes where lights shone in the windows, and to remind us to share welcome with present day visitors as well.

 Whatever your thoughts on the Christmas story, may you feel that welcome, and that hope, as you see lights and stars shining this Christmas Eve.
 May you find welcome in your travels through the year, as well.
+Stay with us here at Perceptive Travel as we invite you to share our insights on places from Fiji to Iceland, from France to Mexico, from Austin to Boston, from Glasgow to Toronto, and beyond.

 A reflection from an earlier Christmas Eve, with a message from an Irish poet